 Tel: 0191 232 1927

 Alice practises primarily in the Housing, Local Government and Property sectors.
-She undertook pupillage, and began her practice, at a leading specialist set of Chambers in London before relocating to the North-East recently.
+She undertook pupillage, and began her practice, at a leading specialist set of Chambers in London before relocating to the North-East.

-Prior to coming to the Bar, Alice worked as a housing advisor for three years specialising in homelessness and community care.
+Prior to coming to the Bar, Alice worked as a housing advisor for three years.
 She has a particular interest in cases involving discrimination, human rights, capacity issues and public law/judicial review.
 She acts for local authorities, social landlords and private landlords as well as tenants and other individuals.

-Alice’s practice covers all aspects of housing law including possession, homelessness, allocations, anti-social behaviour, unlawful eviction, disrepair, succession and assignment.
-She has participated in secondment schemes to two local authorities and to a large housing association.
-As part of those secondments she managed an active caseload covering a broad spectrum of housing matters.
+Alice’s practice covers all aspects of housing litigation including possession, homelessness, allocations, anti-social behaviour, unlawful eviction, disrepair, succession and assignment.

 In addition to the above Alice advises and acts in a wide range of public law and local government matters.
 She has advised on social housing fraud and the right to buy as well as housing policy and procedure.